Gum Disease Treatment: What You Need to Know

 - Bacterial Pneumonia

 Diagnosis & X-Rays (Average Cost: $400).
-If you are worried about gum disease, your dentist will visually examine your mouth and take x-rays to determine the full extent of your periodontal disease.
+If you are worried about periodontal disease, your dentist will visually examine your mouth and take x-rays to determine the full extent of your periodontal disease.

 Scaling/Root Planing (Periodontal Treatment Cost: $450.00 per quadrant; $1,800.00 per full mouth).
 These two periodontal disease treatments are non-surgery procedures that are used when a regular cleaning by a dental hygienist is not enough to effectively treat gum disease.

 Gingival Flap Surgery (Average Cost: $1,100.00).
-If scaling and root planning can’t remove all gum disease infection, the next step is Gingival Flap surgery that reaches infection in the tooth root and bone.
-This gum treatment surgery is done on moderate and advanced cases of periodontal disease.
+If scaling and root planning can’t remove all gum infection, the next step is Gingival Flap surgery that reaches infection in the tooth root and bone.
+This gum treatment surgery is done on moderate and advanced cases of periodontitis.

 Soft Tissue Graft (Average Cost: $1,000.00).
-A Soft Tissue Graft is one of the treatments for periodontal disease when tooth roots are exposed due to a receding gum line.
+A Soft Tissue Graft is a treatment for periodontal disease when tooth roots are exposed due to a receding gum line.
 Receding gum grafts can be used to cover roots or to develop gum tissue where it has been lost due to excessive gum recession.

 Why Traditional Gum Disease Treatments Are Doomed to Fail